 Interim Provost Edmond recommended “Additional investment in those programs which support retention, persistence and completion.
 Rather than targeting investment in the individual programs supporting student success, a comprehensive investment plan for the Office of Student Success is recommended.
 This plan should include a focus on such efforts as Academic Advisement, the 1st Year Seminar, tutorial support, the Writing Center, Math Enrichment, Student Engagement, Honors programs, Co-requisite courses, services provided through the Mansfield Library and related programming.

 The library should also be recognized for its service to the research mission of the university.
-Collections was a part of UM’s priorities in President Stearns’ final recommendations.
+Collections were a part of UM’s priorities in President Stearns’ final recommendations.

 Fiscal Year 2019 Budget

-The budget cuts for the library in FY19 include five staff positions vis VSO, one faculty line via VERIP, and one faculty line being transferred to College of Business, a total of $320,943.
-Funding for the Missoula College Librarian was moved out of the Mansfield Library’s budget by Interim Provost Edmonds.
-It was transferred to the College of Business’ Accounting department to hire a faculty member to comply with accreditation standards.
-The Library will be allowed to hire one adjunct faculty member to support the Government Documents in order to fulfill its legal obligation as a regional federal deposit library.
+The budget cuts for the library in FY19 include five staff positions via VSO, one faculty line via VERIP, and one faculty line being transferred to College of Business, a total of $320,943.
+Funding for the Missoula College Librarian was moved out of the Mansfield Library’s budget by Interim Provost Edmonds and was transferred to the College of Business’ Accounting department to help hire a faculty member to comply with accreditation standards.
+The Library will be allowed to hire one 20-hour per week adjunct faculty member to support the Government Documents in order to fulfill its legal obligation as a regional federal deposit library.
 Outreach /Services/Exhibits

 The Mansfield Library was voted the Best Study Spot, by the recent campus-wide survey.